FOREIGN TRADE ZONE

 • Duty Exemption.
-No duties on or quota charges on re-exports.
+No duties or quota charges on re-exports.

 • Duty Deferral.
 Customs duties and federal excise tax deferred on imports.

 • Inverted Tariff.
-In situations where zone production results in a finished product that has a lower duty rate than the rates on foreign inputs (inverted tariff), the finished products may be entered at the duty rate that applies to its condition as it leaves the zone (requires prior authorization).
+In situations where zone production results in a finished product that has a lower duty rate than the rates on foreign inputs, the finished products may be entered at the duty rate that applies when leaving the zone (requires prior authorization).

 • Logistical Benefits.
-Companies using FTZ procedures may have access to streamlined customs procedures (e.g. “weekly entry” or “direct delivery”).
+Companies using FTZ procedures may access streamlined customs processes such as weekly entry or direct delivery.

 • Other Benefits.
-Foreign goods and domestic goods held for export are exempt from state/local inventory taxes.
-FTZ status may also make a site eligible for state/local benefits which are unrelated to the FTZ Act.
+Foreign and domestic goods held for export are exempt from state and local inventory taxes.
+FTZ status may also make a site eligible for additional local incentives.

 Statutory and Regulatory Authority: